Life is a garden, not a road.We enter and exit through the same gate.Wandering, where we go matters less than what we notice.

 – Kurt Vonnegut

 I was born in Istanbul into an eclectic family of different origins and vast interests, from cooking to law, from photography to astrology.
 After earning a degree at Emerson College in Film, Writing & Photography, l fulfilled another passion of mine by moving to New York and studying Graphic Design at Parson’s School of Design.
 I then created my own stationery line that was sold in stores such as Kate’s Paperie and Museum of Arts & Design.
-After working as a freelance graphic designer, the recession of 2008 forced me to move back to Istanbul, where I irrelevantly found myself in the maritime world, working for the third biggest ship registry.
+After working as a freelance graphic designer, the recession of 2008 forced me to move back to Istanbul, where I irrelevantly found myself in the maritime world, working for the second biggest ship registry.
 On weekends, I try to satisfy my creativity by contributing as a freelance writer for online magazines.

 The reason I’m telling you all this is because when people first meet you, the very first thing they seem to be interested in is your job title and how you got it.
 They tend to superfically scan through the labels that are attached to you, rather than explore the layers of your personality.